-Have you ever hesitated to wear that backless dress, or covered your back up with a towel at the beach in hopes of hiding your back acne?
-Unfortunately, back acne—or as it’s sometimes so fondly called: bacne—is very common and can also be pretty embarrassing.
-However, there are certain steps you can take in your skin care routine to help manage back acne.
-If you’ve started noticing more blemishes and breakouts on your back lately, keep reading for our advice on how to best take care of your skin and manage back acne.
+Unlike acne on your face, however, back acne isn’t talked about as much, but the good news is there are certain steps you can take in your skin care routine to help manage it.
+So if you’ve started noticing more blemishes and breakouts on your back lately, keep reading for advice on how to best take care of your skin and manage back acne.

 Back acne is simply acne that’s located on your back — upper or lower — rather than on your face.
 It can also come in many different forms including blackheads, whiteheads, papules, and even painful cysts.
 Although back acne and acne in general are most common during one’s teenage years, it’s a skin condition that can occur at any age.

 Acne blemishes occur when hair follicles become clogged with excess oil and dead skin cells.
 If you have acne anywhere on your body, you already know that blemishes can also be quite persistent at returning again and again, but a consistent skin care routine can keep it at bay.

 Back acne can be prevented and treated right from home.
 Here are six tips for making your routine back acne friendly.

 1. Cleanse Gently

 As good as it can feel to scrub your back, this can actually worsen acne.
 Skip body scrubs and exfoliating tools like dry brushes on your back.
 Instead, use a gentle, fragrance-free cleanser formulated for acne-prone skin when washing your back.
 Look for body washes that feature ingredients like salicylic acid and benzoyl peroxide.

 2. Try a Retinoid